RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP12155876/README.md

 </div>
 <!-- MARK STOP -->

+# Casing

+The casing is quite dirty, and the yellowing is all over the place: the bottom cover is severely yellowed, the top cover is less yellowed and the front panel with the "SUPER NINTENDO" logo is medium yellowed.

+**WARNING**: The plastic is very brittle!
+It is VERY easy to break small plastic parts unless your are careful.

 **Footnotes**
 [^1]: Gamebit pan head (5.3 mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 11.0 mm